Seaford, Delaware: Government

 Seaford has a mayor-council system of government with a mayor and a city council, the mayor has no official authority outside the council, serving a chiefly ceremonial role as council chairperson.

 Education

 Seaford is home to the Seaford School District.
 The Seaford School District, based in the town of Seaford, Delaware, encompasses 82 square miles in the southwest corner of Sussex County.
-It serves the communities of Seaford and Blades and consists of four elementary, one middle, and one high school, serving approximately 3,500 students in grades pre-K through 12.
+It serves the communities of Seaford and Blades and consists of four elementary, one middle, and one high school (Seaford Senior High School), serving approximately 3,500 students in grades pre-K through 12.

 Media

 Radio

 WGMD The Talk of Delmarva 92.7 FM/98.5 broadcasts from just outside the city limits.

 Television

 WDPB-TV 64 is the only television station originating from Seaford.
 It is a full-time rebroadcaster of WHYY-TV in Philadelphia and a member station of PBS.

 Newspapers

 The Seaford Star is a weekly newspaper.
 Morning Star Publications has been in business for approximately 27 years.